todd/ruby-style-guide/README.md

     ```

 * Avoid the use of flip-flops.

+* Don't wear flip-flops unless you are at the beach or showering in prison.

 * Avoid use of nested conditionals for flow of control.
   Prefer a guard clause when you can assert invalid data.
 A guard clause is a conditional